milo1150/cli-cmds/README.md

  docker container prune -a
 ```

-- Remove All Images Built by Docker Compose: To remove images built by Docker Compose, include the --rmi flag
+- Remove All Images Built by Docker Compose

 ```bash
 docker-compose down --rmi all -v